-In order to cope with these symptoms, the medical team gives controlled medication to help relieve the severity of the symptoms.
-This medication can also help ease anxiety and depression along with helping the person get sufficient amounts to sleep.
-The medical team will also monitor vitals and make sure the person’s system is working properly.
+Even more severe withdrawal symptoms, including seizures, hallucinations, and delirium, require medical intervention.
+To cope with these symptoms, the medical team gives controlled medication to help relieve the severity of the symptoms.
+This medication can also help ease anxiety and depression, along with helping the person get sufficient amounts of sleep.
+The medical team will monitor vitals and make sure the person’s system is working properly.

 The most important part of detox care is the around-the-clock support.
 It’s important for the person to have compassionate and supportive care to have a successful detox period.
 It gives them the best chance for a positive outcome.